-- NCNA/ANCC (pre approval): This continuing nursing education activity was approved by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-To receive contact hours nurses must attend 80% of this CNE activity and complete the online evaluation.
-Enduring material will be available thorugh On-demand Access for up to two years after the Live Webcast date.
+Nursing: This nursing continuing professional development activity was approved by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 - -Discuss the differences between traditional compensatory errors related to velopharyngeal inadequacy and other learned maladaptive errors that do not fit the conventional definition of compensatory behaviors